LeopoldSchmid/planGoReminisce_/implementation_plans/02_trip_management.md

 ## 1. Overview
 Allow users to create new trips, view a list of their trips, invite members, and implement role-based deletion (Owner/Co-Owner only).

+> **Note:**
+> Trip dates (start_date, end_date) are optional and not required at creation.
+The app will support collaborative date selection as a future feature.
+For now, trips can be created without dates, and the UI will display "Dates: To Be Decided" if not set.

 ## 2. Sub-Tasks & Implementation Details

 ### 2.1.
 Supabase Setup - Tables & RLS